 For Counseling, Advising, and Disability Services, we will be encouraging students to access remote support (e.g., Zoom, email, phone) when possible to maximize safety.
 However, limited in-person services will be available for students wanting or needing to come to either the Monroe or Bethlehem campuses to receive services.

 The Bethlehem Learning Center will be open only for student questions for limited hours.
 Tutoring will all be online, and computers and printing will be available to students on the first floor of College Center.

 Students can also get help with making appointments in the computer labs on the first floor (hours to be announced).

 The Monroe Learning Center doors will not be open for walk-ins, but students can find help about accessing tutoring in the Monroe Campus Library.
-The Monroe Learning Center is offering live, interactive video tutoring this summer and will continue to provide this through the fall.
+The Monroe Learning Center is offering live, interactive video tutoring this summer and will continue to provide this through the spring.
 To access this resource: